daremat/es6-epf/README.md

 ## Step 6 - Webpack & imports

-Did you remember that function at the bottom of `game.component.js`?
+Do you remember the function at the bottom of `game.component.js`?
 ```javascript
 function parseUrl() {
     // ...